stackbuilders/tutorials/tutorials/haskell/ghc-optimization-and-fusion/tutorial.md

 * If you can guess which specializations to request from GHC when you write your module, most of the time you're OK and you can get your speed back.

-What about the case when user of a library wants a specialization library's author hasn't thought about?
+What about the case when a user of a library wants a specialization that the library's author hasn't thought about?
 Let's see.
 We first remove the `SPECIALIZE` pragma for `special0'`, so no specializations are generated on compilation of our “source” module.
 Then we try to specialize in the “consumer” module:

 ```haskell
 special0_alt :: Int -> Int